-Virtual Engage builds on the popularity of local public consultations, making the information available to a wider range of local people, in a more convenient web-based experience.
-And in a socially distant time, the value of a virtual and interactive environment in which to conduct these vital consultations, or any type of exhibition is clear.
-Arup Virtual Engage is a timely solution.
+Arup Virtual Engage builds on the popularity of local public consultations, making the information available to a wider range of people, in a more convenient web-based experience.
+In a socially distant time, the value of a virtual and interactive environment in which to conduct these consultations, or any type of exhibition, is clear.

 Experience and learn, debate and consult